-Make your own time capsule, which is like leaving evidence of your history for the future, inspired by the exhibition A History of the World in 100 Objects from the British Museum and other objects at the National Museum of Australia.
+Make your own time capsule, inspired by the exhibition A History of the World in 100 Objects from the British Museum and other objects at the National Museum of Australia.

+A time capsule is like leaving evidence of your history for the future.
 Everyday objects tell a lot about ourselves and the times in which we live.
-Imagine looking back into your time capsule in 10, 50, 100 or even 1000 years!
+Imagine looking back into a time capsule in 10, 50, 100 or even 1000 years!

 What you need:

-- Some small objects you have selected to represent yourself.
+- small objects you have selected to represent yourself

-- A camera to photograph your objects or a photo of you (printed out or on a USB stick).
+- camera to photograph your objects, or a photo of you (printed out or on a USB stick)